 Additional costs can be anticipated for housing, books, related supplies, and potential out-of-town clerkships

-All graduates are eligible to complete state licensing requirements for the practice of physical therapy.
+All graduates are eligible to complete national board licensing examination and state licensing requirements for the practice of physical therapy.
+The Program's ultimate pass rate on the National Physical Therapy Examination (NPTE) is 100% for the graduating classes on 2009-2011.

 Commission on Accreditation in Physical Therapy Education Contact Information: